eupn/bno055/README.md

 bno055.set_axis_remap(remap)?;
 ```

-Please note that `AxisRemap` (and the chip itself) builder doesn't allow invalid state to be constructed,
+Please note that `AxisRemap` builder (and the chip itself) doesn't allow an invalid state to be constructed,
 that is, when one axis is swapped with multiple of others.
 For example, swapping axis `X` with both `Y` and `Z` at the same time is not allowed: